ultraq/thymeleafjs/README.md

 -----------------

-For those unfamiliar with Thymeleaf, it's main feature is being able to use *natural templates*, HTML that can be correctly displayed in browsers and also work as static prototypes, allowing for stronger collaboration in development teams.
+For those unfamiliar with Thymeleaf, it's main feature is being able to use *natural templates* - HTML that can be correctly displayed in browsers and also work as static prototypes, allowing for stronger collaboration in development teams.